Tornadoes in Canada: Everything you need to know

 Meteorologists know the ingredients necessary to create environments conducive to tornado formation but the exact trigger, the final ingredient that ultimately kicks off ‘tornadogenesis’, is not known but there are many theories as to what it might be.

-Tornadoes come in all shapes and sizes.
-Some are wide and menacing looking like the image below of a tornado in Goderich, Ontario.
-Some appear thin and wispy like the image below of a tornado near Sundre, Alberta.
+Tornadoes come in all shapes and sizes -- from wide and menacing looking (see below) to thin and wispy.
 Do not let the way a tornado “looks” dictate to you what kind of action to take.
 (At the end of this there is a section on tornado safety.
 Be sure to give it a read.)
 The look of a tornado does not always dictate its strength and the amount of damage it can do.
 Sometimes thin tornadoes can be more violent though in a narrower path than wide tornadoes.

 Tornadoes are given a rating based on the amount of damage that is done.
 In 1971, severe storm researcher Tetsuya (Ted) Fujita, of the University of Chicago, and Allen Pearson, then head of the National Severe Storms Forecast Center, collaborated on developing a scale that would rate tornadoes based on the damage they did to structures and vegetation.